taskflow/taskflow/README.md

     std::cout << "parallel_for on index " << i << std::endl;
   }
 );
-// will print 10, 8, 6, 4, 2 (group size decided by taskflow)
+// will print 10, 8, 6, 4, 2 (partition size decided by taskflow)
 ```

 ### *reduce/transform_reduce*